Covid Wedding at The West Tower Aughton

-The biggest take away for me when photographing a Covid wedding was my ignorance to how much we communicate with our mouth.
+The biggest take away for me when photographing a Covid wedding was my ignorance of how much we communicate with our mouth.
 I don’t mean sound and words, but visual communication.

 As a photographer, I was always taught that “the eyes tell the story” but It’s crazy how much communication is lost when the month is covered when wearing a mask.

 I honestly don’t know how an inexperienced photographer would cope with photographing a Covid wedding!